noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Logic_1.1.md

 no custody of third-party funds inside PoSS.

-5. Current implementation status (end of PoSS Logic 15 / Phase 4)
+5. Current implementation status

+(End of PoSS Logic 15 / Phase 4)

-At the end of Phase 4 (Implementation core completed), the PoSS engine has the following status:
+At the end of Phase 4 (core implementation completed), the PoSS engine has the following status.

 5.1 Types and genesis